erestor/components/README.md

 # components
 Library of KnockoutJS components
-* Includes adapters for Polymer paper elements to be usable with KnockoutJS
+* Includes adapters for MDC elements